taisiat/bouncy-bee/README.md

 Take a look at the source files for implementation of other notable features:

 - Bee acceleration and deceleration mechanics, including how bee speed triggers beehive sparkles and how top speed is capped.
 See `Bee` class.
-- Bee and wasp sprite sheet parsing, both with traditional one-image sprite sheets and multi-file sprite frames.
-See `Bee` and `Wasp` classes.
-- Bounce mechanics.
-See `util.js`.
 - requestAnimationFrame with time deltas for consistent game speed.
 See `GameView` and `MovingObject` game classes.
 - Gameboard setup with randomized yet fenced positions for wasps, flowers, and speed strips.
-Note that flowers spawn at positions that never overlap other flowers.
+Note that flowers and speed strips spawn at positions that never overlap each other.
 See `Game` class.
+- Bounce mechanics.
+See `util.js`.
+- Bee and wasp sprite sheet parsing, both with traditional one-image sprite sheets and multi-file sprite frames.
+See `Bee` and `Wasp` classes.
 - Customized win/lose screens with changing messages based on game outcomes.
 See `GameView` class.

 ### Future Features